SkylineCommunications/dataminer-docs/connector-help/connector_help/APC Smart-UPS.md

 ### Battery Status

-On this page, it is possible to check different parameters related to the operational state of the battery
+On this page, it is possible to check different parameters related to the operational state of the battery as well as the information concerning battery packs.

 ### Power Status